 To break it down for you, you need to be married to a Filipino or a dual American/Filipino citizen and your spouse has to sign an affidavit requesting it for you.
 You need to be financially secure.
 You have to be healthy.
 There are other requirements and you really need to read them at the link I provided.

 Every year before the end of February, you have to pay a small fee as part of your annual registration at the local bureau of immigration office.
 The last fee I paid was 310 pesos (around $8 USD).
-Your US passport must be valid at all times and you can renew it at the US Embassy in Manila.
+Your American passport must be valid at all times and you can renew it at the United States Embassy in Manila.

-The permanent resident fee is $150 USD or the equivalent in pesos.
-The ACR I-Card is $50 or the equivalent in pesos.
+The permanent resident fee is $150 USD or the equal amount in pesos.
+The ACR I-Card is $50 or the equal amount in pesos.

 There are a lot of “little” costs that can add up, not to mention fuel and toll fees.
 You can probably get everything done for less than $500 USD.
 I always recommend setting aside $1000 USD, just in case there are fees I don’t know about or other added costs.